retaildevcrews/helium/README.md

 ```

+> TODO - should we move this to the end?
+It has caused some confusion as we were running through it

 In order to run the application locally, each developer will need access to the Key Vault.
 Since you created the Key Vault during setup, you will automatically have permission, so this step is only required for additional developers.

 Use the following command to grant permissions to each developer that will need access.